 ― Robert Adam Gilmour, Sunday, 4 May 2014 14:50 (four years ago) Permalink

 I'd watch a Keep director's cut out of curiosity, but the film is perfect as is

-― lauded at conferences of deluded psychopaths (Sparkle Motion), Sunday, 4 May 2014 22:46 (three years ago) Permalink
+― lauded at conferences of deluded psychopaths (Sparkle Motion), Sunday, 4 May 2014 22:46 (four years ago) Permalink

 I think the reason it has never had a DVD release is possibly the difficulty of finally putting together the directors cut.
 Not sure what is stopping Nightbreed.

 ― Robert Adam Gilmour, Sunday, 4 May 2014 22:51 (four years ago) Permalink

 I got an unexpected amount of pleasure seeing a musclebound hero who is also a convincing, likable everyman (for lack of a better word).
 Not a fan of Arnold Schwarzenegger, I don't mind Stallone but I could do with more big muscle guys who seem approachable in films.
 Don't think I've seen a film with The Rock in it but he seems nice.

 I'm very familiar with the majority of Carpenter's films but for some reason I had never heard of They Live until a few years ago.

 Great funny long fight scene.
 The thing I liked least is the very forced sounding wise cracks and cheesy lines.

 ― Robert Adam Gilmour, Sunday, 11 May 2014 00:26 (four years ago) Permalink